Software-For-Love/software-for-love-site/src/pages/index.md

             - company: uBionics CTS
               author: Tharaka Abeykoon
               relation: Founder
-              testimonial: Software For Love was given fairly tight deadlines, which they followed and produced quality work.
-The team was very responsive, and gave their feedback/opinions for website details which was very helpful during the 1.5-2 month process.
-Overall the website was done well, and uOttawa Bionics CTS loves their page!
+              testimonial: Software For Love was given tight deadlines which they followed through and the website was done very well. uBionics loves their work!

             - company: ESS
               author: Kaleigh Ionadi
               relation: VP Comm
               testimonial: Software For Love was very pleasant to work with and produced a quality product for our team at ESS to use for many years to come.

+            - company: Santropol Roulant
+              author: Laura Marec
+              relation: Manager
+              testimonial: Software For Love is super professional and efficient, they are solution driven and adapt to the need of their clients.

         image_position: right
         actions: